These Notes are divided into the following sections:

 Stage 1

-The author provides email details, selects the article category and uploads the CIF via the web.
+The author provides e-mail details and selects the article category.
+For WORD submissions, authors upload a WORD document, a CIF for any reported structure and the associated structure factor or Rietveld data file(s).
+For CIF submissions, a CIF and structure factor or Rietveld data file(s) are uploaded.
 If the CIF does not conform to the submission requirements, the author is required to correct the CIF before proceeding.
 A duplication check is carried out against articles previously submitted to IUCr journals.
 The CIF is also sent to the CSD or ICSD as appropriate for additional duplication checking.

 Stage 2